 (2) Methylation – There is no simple direct test for methylation however histamine levels less than greater than 0.35umol/L is a reliable diagnostic marker for diagnosing over methylation.

 (3) Adrenal Hormones – DHEA and cortisol are two major adrenal hormones implicated in anxiety.

 (4) Thyroid Hormones – T3, T4 and reverse T3 are required for a complete assessment of your thyroid function

 (5) Sex Hormones – Low progesterone in women should also be tested for as these can also cause anxiety.

-In order to treat the whole being and not just the physical aspect it would be wise to consider that the real underlying cause of anxiety may be due to the ingrained belief that you are not enough to handle any situation.
-You feel your not equipped or some how inadequate, you may lack confidence, so when a situation arrises that you feel you cannot cope with, it creates a tension inside you that ultimately leads to anxiety.
+In order to treat the whole being and not just the physical aspect it would be wise to also consider that the real underlying cause of anxiety may be due to the ingrained belief that you are not enough to handle any situation.
+You feel your not equipped or some how inadequate, you may lack confidence, so when a situation arises that you feel you cannot cope with, it creates a tension inside you that ultimately leads to anxiety.

 In order to truly heal your anxiety you need to consider why is this so?